nmaksimova/square-panda-cb92c/src/pages/index.md

-      New Salsa Group Class for Beginners is starting December 27
+      New Salsa Group Class for Beginners is starting January 17th, 2023

     actions: